pierce-smith1/bgate/README.md

 was attempted, the user that requested it, and why it failed.
 (Some reasons a command might fail are invalid syntax, insufficient command allowance, invalid arguments, etc.)

-### Command philosophy

-Commands should be intuitive and verbose.
-It should be obvious, or at least difficult to forget, how to invoke certain keys and use the mouse.
-Keep in mind we are targeting an audience that may not be technically sophisticated, so we do not rely on specific intuition that only savvy users may understand (like ^C for ctrl shortcuts, bot prefixes, etc).
-Thus, commands are kept prefix-less and in verbose English.

 ### Keyboard interaction